-One of my recent posts talked about my engagement and I’ve been thinking about what that means for the past couple of days.
+One of my recent posts talked about my engagement and future marriage and I’ve been thinking about what that means for the past couple of days.
 Those thoughts have centered around the impact a good relationship can have on your life.

 It was only a few years ago that I was in my late 20s, discouraged from the dating rut I was in and expecting to be stuck in that loop of mediocre relationships for a while.
 There’s something to be said about feeling trapped and the stickiness it brings into the other aspects of your life.
 Often times when one thing isn’t going well, other things follow suit.
 In short, one thing failing can make your outlook on other parts of your life change as well.
 I wasn’t happy in my social/personal life, wasn’t happy with my career and wasn’t even happy with my living situation.
 I felt like I was failing in my relationships and by default I felt the same way in all other aspects of my life.